How to watch Hot Take: The Depp/Heard Trial movie

 Hot Take: The Depp/Heard Trial plot

-Hot Take: The Depp/Heard Trial is set to tell a dramatised story of the Johnny Depp and Amanda Heard defamation trial that ended on 1 June 2022.
+Hot Take: The Depp/Heard Trial is set to tell a dramatised story of the Johnny Depp and Amber Heard defamation trial that ended on 1 June 2022.

 The trial saw Depp sue Heard for $50 million claiming that Heard impacted Depp's work when she allegedly implied he abused her in a Wasington Post article in 2018.
 She didn't name him but Depp claimed the allegation stopped him getting acting jobs.